Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Most people think it can’t happen.
 Experts say the costs are too high, the U.S. has no manufacturing capacity, and the U.S. workforce is too inflexible,” Google said in a press release in September 2013.

 After acquiring Motorola Mobility, Google used its technological prowess and vast resources to manufacture the Moto X in the US.
-However, the dream was shattered after only one year.
+However, the dream was shattered after only a year.
 Since then, no major company has wanted to manufacture smartphones in the US.

-Looking for the difference
+Looking for the Difference

-Not only does it stand out because it's made in the US, the Moto X also attracts attention because it allows you to customize the device's appearance before purchasing, with dozens of colors and back materials.
+Not only does it stand out because it's made in the US, the Moto X also attracts attention because it allows you to customize the device's appearance before purchase, with dozens of colors and back materials.

 Motorola san xuat smartphone, Apple san xuat iPhone, san xuat tai My, thue quan Donald Trump anh 2